perkexchange/posthog-perkexchange-plugin/README.md

 ## Requirements

-1. Set the email address when identifying a user to Posthog.
-For example,
+1. Set the reward properties upon identifying a user to Posthog.

+Reward users by email:

 ```
 <script>